 These terms & conditions constitute the entire agreement between you and DNAQ in relation to your use of this website, and supersede all previous agreements in respect of your use of this website.

 Law and jurisdiction

 These terms & conditions will be governed by and construed in accordance with Australian Law, and any disputes relating to these terms & conditions will be subject to the [non-]exclusive jurisdiction of the courts of Australia.

 This document was created using a Contractology template available at http://www.freenetlaw.com.

-DNAQ reserves the right to withhold up to 25% percent of the purchase cost for any cancelled test, cancelled within three months of the purchase date.
+Please select carefully when choosing your test, as we do not offer refunds simply for change of mind.
+DNAQ reserves the right to withhold up to 50% percent of the purchase cost for any cancelled test, cancelled within three months of the purchase date.
 Refunds will not be processed for testing kits that have been sent out.
 If testing has commenced no refund will be issued.
 If the test is cancelled for any reason after 3 months no refunds will be processed.

 Accuracy of Results

 I understand that for legal paternity tests, results are usually above 99.9999% when the mother, alleged father and child are tested.
 Results may be lower if the mother is not tested.
 For extended relationship testing, results may be weak or inconclusive.
 This is not due to laboratory error but in difficulty in comparing individuals in extended relationships.
 This can occur in approximately one in five cases.
 No refund will be given for inconclusive results.

 Turn Around Times